mystoragebox/Folder_Structure/Music_Folder.md

 # Music Folder Structure
-This file outlines the best way I found to organise music files.
-This is not definitive, think of it as a starting pointfor your own structure to suit yourself.
-I use Musicbee to organise the files and as such, will outline the naming templates below.
+Like I said in the readme file, I mostly follow the well established method of music folder structure.
+I use this to keep all my Musicbee templates in one place and to keep my metadata fields in order.
 All the templates below assume you are already in the root music folder.

 ## Metadata
 The metadata embedded into the music file is important.
 Here is a list of useful metadata fields.
 Most of these fields need no explanation but I have provided explanation for where appropriate.
 * Track Title